mendixlabs/mendix-for-balena/README.md

 `This section is not finished yet`

 It is possible, using the Balena Cli, to build the Docker images locally.
-This will fix problems with the build server ARM1, which sometimes fails. (because you are building it locally).
+This will fix problems with the build server ARM1, which sometimes fails.
+Images are stored in your local Docker repo (on your computer).
+We're also checking if it will be possible to put this image on Docker Hub to make development easier.

 ### Build